pumpncode/GARBSHIT/README.md

 There are currently 25 Jokers in this mod, more will be on the way :]
 Check the repository every once in a while for updates

+## Special Thanks
+Special thanks to Localthunk for making Balatro and to the Balatro discord (especially the people over on #modding-dev) for helping me whenever I had any issues